 This six-part Pioneer Agroforestry Farm Tour Video Series features brief, detailed interviews with farmers who are advancing agroforestry in the Midwest.
 The series is currently available on the Savanna Institute’s YouTube channel and Facebook page.

 Each video provides a concise overview of the entire farm operation at each farm, using a mix of farmer interviews and in-field footage.
-Within five to ten minutes, each video provides an overview of the primary crops and livestock, the key challenges and opportunities each farm is dealing with, and some reflective moments with the farmers.
+Within five to ten minutes, each video overviews the primary crops and livestock, the key challenges and opportunities each farm is dealing with, and some reflective moments with the farmers.

 “We can make a difference,” reflected one participating farmer, Terry Durham.
 “It only takes a few people working hard and being dedicated and loving this earth to make a difference in your community and in this world.”

 Created by the Savanna Institute with support from an NCR-SARE Partnership grant, the six-video series documents, synthesizes, and disseminates more than 183 years of collective agroforestry experience.
 Watch the videos to learn from producers like:

 - Greg Judy of Green Pastures Farm in Clark, Missouri

 - Dan Shepherd of Shepherd Farms in Clifton Hill, Missouri

 - Terry Durham with River Hills Harvest Farms